snowheapllc/StruktX/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please report any issues, bugs, improvements, or features on GitHub.

 ## Support